Prog-Jacob/allthings-egypt-cinema/README.md

-    convert-franco      Convert Franco movie titles to their Arabic counterparts. is-franco           Check whether movie titles are in Franco or Arabic (responds with NO) or not (responds with YES). cross-check         Find movies in the destination CSV file, which the host CSV file doesn't contain. tmdb-api            Discover Egyptian movies or TV shows or search form them in the TMDB API.
+    convert-franco      Convert Franco movie titles to their Arabic counterparts. is-franco           Check whether movie titles are in Franco or Arabic (responds with NO) or not (responds with YES). cross-check         Find movies in the destination CSV file, which the host CSV file doesn't contain. tmdb-api            Discover or search Egyptian movies and TV shows in the TMDB API.
     LLM                 Ask the running local LLM server any number of questions.

 options: